 A new Special Envoy was appointed by the Secretary-General on 6 August 2021 to continue exercising his good offices role.
 The overall aim of the Office of the Special Envoy of the Secretary-General for Yemen is to provide support to the Yemen peace process, and the implementation of any eventual agreements to enable the resumption of a peaceful, inclusive, orderly and Yemeni-led transition.
 In line with resolution 2216 (2015) and the letter from the Secretary-General to the Security Council dated 24 May 2016 (S/2016/488), the Special Envoy will mediate between the parties, with a view to ending the conflict.

-After more than six years of armed conflict, a stalled peace process and a severe economic decline that has accelerated the collapse of essential basic services and institutions, Yemen is in the grip of a protracted political, humanitarian and developmental crisis.
-The country is facing the world’s largest humanitarian crisis, with 20.7 million people – close to 75 per cent of the population – in need of humanitarian aid and protection, and an alarming 3.3 million people in acute need.
-Approximately 16.2 million people are food-insecure while famine remains a serious threat.
-More than 4 million people have been displaced from their homes since 2015.
-With the outbreak of the COVID-19 pandemic, it is estimated that some 15 per cent of the functioning health system was repurposed for the COVID-19 response, which contributed to reducing overall health coverage by 20 to 30 per cent.
+After more than eight years of armed conflict, a stalled transition process and a severe economic decline that has accelerated the collapse of essential basic services and institutions, Yemen remains in the grip of a protracted political, humanitarian and developmental crisis.
+The country is facing one of the world’s largest humanitarian crisis, with 18.2 million in need of humanitarian aid and protection, and 4.5 million people remain displaced.
+Approximately 17.6 million people are food-insecure while famine remains a serious threat.
+Yemen faces an alarmingly high malnutrition rate, with nearly half of all children under five suffering from moderate to severe stunting.
 Erratic payment of public sector salaries is contributing to the collapse of public institutions that provide healthcare, water, sanitation and education.